MrMEEE/awx-build/installguide.md

 ## PreReqs
 ### Disk requirements

-AWX is primarily resident in /opt/awx, where it takes up around 500MB...
+AWX is primarily resident in /opt/awx and /opt/rh/rh-python36, where it takes up around 500MB...

 It's works is done in tmp and /var/lib/awx.. but shouldn't take up much space...